-In the above diagram, the Access Network between the MTAs and the CMTS is an HFC network, which employs DOCSIS 1.1 physical layer and MAC layer protocols [8].
+In Figure 1, the MTAs and the CMTS is an HFC network, which employs DOCSIS 1.1 physical layer and MAC layer protocols [8].
 DOCSIS BPI+ [9] and QoS protocols are enabled over this link.

 5.1.2 Call Management Server